gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 First off, we are dealing with so-called compartmented models.
 They can be a series of groups governed by a set of differential equations or a set of chemical reactions or events happening within a given domain.

-The first case responds to the deterministic representation of such process as an epidemic as described in the early papers of Kermack and McKendrick at the end of 1920s.
+The first case responds to the deterministic representation of such process as an epidemic as described in the early papers of Kermack and McKendrick at the end of 1920s (`citation`).
 The latter is a stockastic representation of a chain of reactions.
 The approach here is a Gillespie discretisation.